vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 * Boys over Flowers
 * Jirisan
 * Strong Woman Do Bong Soon
+* My Love from the Star
+* Lighter and Princess (Chinese)
+* (There's also many other Chinese historical dramas that may be worth watching, but no individual one stands out yet; let me think about this after finishing The Untamed)

 VikiPass Plus:

-* My Love from the Star
 * Penthouse
 * The Law Cafe
 * Tracer (seasons 1 and 2)